AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/veeva-crm-sync/understanding-the-veeva-crm-sync.md

 * Veeva CRM is based on force.com and the rich experience Marketo Engage has with the platform is inherited into this sync.

-* The Veeva CRM shows: Lead, Contact, Accounts (Business Accounts, Opportunity, Campaign, and Activity.
+* The Veeva CRM shows: Lead, Contact, Accounts, Business Accounts, Opportunity, Campaign, and Activity.
 However, they are not supported in the sync with Marketo Engage.